SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Thunderous Strike

-When you deal lightning damage to a Large or smaller creature, you can also push it up to 10 feet away from you.
+During your turn, when you deal lightning or thunder damage to a large or smaller creature, you can also push it up to 10 feet away from you.

 ### Level 8